albertov19/PolkaTools/README.md

 ## Scripts

+`calculateDerivedAddress` calculates the derivative addres sof a given index

 `checkBlockFinality` prints the latest finalized block in the provided chain

 `checkTxFinality` checks if a given Tx Hash has been finalized (both for `node` or `python`)